JasperFx/marten/README.md

 ## Working with the Code

 Like I said, it's way, way early and this should get smoother later.
-For now, you'll need to have access to a Postgresql 9.5 server and a database.
+For now, you'll need to have access to a Postgresql **9.4** server and a database.
 After cloning the code, put a file named `connection.txt` at `src/Marten.Testing` that just needs to contain the connection string to the Postgresql database you want to use as a testbed.
 See the [Npgsql documentation](http://www.npgsql.org/doc/connection-string-parameters.html) for more information about postgresql connection strings.

+You will also need to enable the PLV8 extension inside of Postgresql for running Javascript stored procedures for the nascent projection support.
+See
+[this link](http://www.postgresonline.com/journal/archives/341-PLV8-binaries-for-PostgreSQL-9.4-windows-both-32-bit-and-64-bit.html) for pre-built binaries for PLV8 running on Windows.
+Just drop the folder structure from that download into your main Postgresql installation folder (`c:\program files\postgresql\9.4` on my box).
+Once the binaries are copied in, run the command `CREATE EXTENSION PLV8;` in your Postgresql database.
+If you have any trouble with PLV8, please feel free to ask for help in the Gitter room.

 Once you have the codebase and the connection.txt file, either: